 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
+Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

-Windows, External Doors and Joinery

-Repair Category 2

-Notes The window units are of an older design.
-There is a degree of general wear and tear to the window installation consistent with its age and use.
+Windows, External Doors a Windows, External Doors and Joinery Repair Category 2 Notes The window units and external doors are of an older design.
+There is a degree of general wear and tear to the installation consistent with its age and use.
 It should be appreciated that double glazed replacement windows can be problematic and over time the operations can be affected and the opening mechanisms damaged.
 Ongoing maintenance should be anticipated.
 Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.
+The soffits may contain asbestos based materials.
+See information on asbestos in the Limitations of Inspection section above.
+External joinery is affected by decay to varying degrees.
+A joiner can advise on all necessary repairs.